makermadecnc/makerverse/docs/installation/web-server/raspberry-pi.md

 The Desktop edition is meant to be used as a shopfloor tablet.
 Once configured, it will automatically launch Chromium in "Kiosk" mode, loading the Makerverse application in a full-screen web browser.
 Makerverse is still running as a Web Server in the background, so other clients can also simultaneously connect.

+## Scripts & Widgets

+Files you need to access from Makerverse should be placed in the `/home/pi/makerverse` directory (or a new subdirectory thereof).
+Then, from Makerverse, you can access the files from `/home/node/makerverse` (notice the `pi` vs. `node`).

+A more complete explanation of this topic may be found in the [Docker section](/installation/web-server/docker/).

 ## Updating

 See: how to [update the linux service installation](/installation/web-server/linux-service/#updating).